GorbulasDev/learnelectra/docs/electrapay_setup.md

 Click the Set Up button to configure the plugin.

-Follow the steps below to contiune setup.
+Follow the steps below to continue setup.
 Use the image below for reference.
 * Click the checkbox to enable the ElectraPay Gateway Plugin in the customers cart and make it visible.
 * Feel free to change the Title and Description to fit your needs.
 We recommend keeping the text with the words ElectraPay for customers to know this is the ElectraPay option.
-* The default API url is the most current one to use.
+* The default API URL is the most current one to use.
 Your Account ID will be found on the electrapayonline website in your Account.
 At the time of writing this article, it should be just a simple number.
 You will be able to generate your API key from the Settings menu option on the electrapayonline website in your account.
-* Pick the correct Payment Status Update.....
-Not sure what this is yet.
-Guess for automated use or not.
+* Pick the correct Payment Status Update

 ![Plugin Settings](../img/plugin_settings.png)